 Students must have at least 8 credits for promotion to 10th grade, 20 credits for promotion to 11th grade, and 30 credits for promotion to 12th grade.

-This approach allows students to demonstrate their learning through meaningful projects and presentations—helping them build the skills they’ll need for college, careers, and life beyond school.
+This approach allows students to show what they know in meaningful ways—through writing, analysis, experimentation, and presentation—preparing them not just for graduation, but for college, careers, and life beyond school.